hatchways/team-coconut/README.md

 ## JustOne Online with Friends

 JustOne is a word guessing game that is essentially a clone of [the real JustOne game](https://justone-the-game.com/index.php?lang=en) with the same ruleset and also has login/signup and real-time video chat features.

-The game is deployed at https://justone-game.herokuapp.com/
+The game is **deployed** at: https://justone-game.herokuapp.com/

 **Technologies Used**
 - MongoDB